 School of Music

-Under the direction of School of Music professor and conductor Rebecca Burkhardt, the Northern Iowa Symphony Orchestra will offer a performance featuring members of the Cedar Valley Chamber Music Festival.
-The concert will be titled "What Happens to a Dream Deferred?" and will feature works by Frank Proto and Henry Cowell.
-This event is part of the Reaching for Higher Ground series and is free and open to the public.
+Under the direction of School of Music professor and conductor Rebecca Burkhardt, the Northern Iowa Symphony Orchestra will offer a spring performance.
+This event is free and open to the public.

 School of Music professor and conductor Daniel Galyen will coordinate a day-long workshop for visiting Iowa high school bands featuring Storm Lake High School, Spirit Lake High School, Algona High School, Le Mars High School and Waterloo West High School.
 This event is free but requires registration.
 Contact firstname.lastname@example.org for more information.